webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/Crystal-Lens.md

 ---
 aliases:
 - Crystal Lens
 tags:
+- Compendium/CSRD/en/Rules/Abilities
+- Ability
+- Ability/ACTION
-  - Abilities
+- Ability/Cost/0
-  - Abilitiesction-Initiate
+- Ability/Tier/Mid
-type:
-  - Action
+- Ability/Categories/Special-Attack
 ---

-# Crystal Lens
+## Crystal Lens

-**Type**: Action

-You can focus the inherent energy surging through you from your [[Compendium/Abilities/Crystalline-Body|Crystalline Body]] ability.
+You can focus the inherent energy surging through you from your Crystalline Body ability.
 This allows you to fire a blast of energy that inflicts 5 points of damage on a target within very long range.
+Action.